dorianbanana/web3whitelist/README.md

 ## Installation

+The Web3 Whitelist Extension is currently undergoing review of the google chrome extension store.

-To install the Whitelist Chrome extension, follow these steps:
+(For now) To install the Whitelist Chrome extension, follow these steps:

 1. Navigate to `chrome://extensions/` in your Chrome browser.
 2. Enable `Developer mode` by toggling the switch in the top right corner.